-Complete it to your best of ability, through safe and painless withdrawal via a drug and alcohol rehab clinic.
+Complete it to your best of ability, through safe and painless withdrawal via a drug and alcohol rehab hospital.

 One strong option to consider when aiming for drug and alcohol withdrawal is localised recovery.
 Via a drug and alcohol rehab in Cardiff, you’ll likely have the opportunity to complete a comprehensive rehab programme which includes the withdrawal phase.

-As we’re based in Largs, Scotland, we cannot speak for Cardiff based rehab clinics.
+As we’re based in Largs, Scotland, we cannot speak for Cardiff based rehab hospitals.

 Yet, if remaining local when receiving professional support is a deal-breaker for you, this is a possible route to consider.